CP25 Supply Offload in Dominican Republic

-PUERTO PLATA, Dominican Republic (July 16, 2025) Sailors take a group photo on the Mercy-class hospital ship USNS Comfort (T-AH 20) after flight quarters in Puerto Plata, Dominican Republic during Continuing Promise 2025, July 16, 2025.
+PUERTO PLATA, Dominican Republic (July 16, 2025) An MH-60 Sierra Seahawk helicopter assigned to the "Dragon Whales" of Helicopter Sea Combat Squadron (HSC) 28 transports pallets from the Mercy-class hospital ship USNS Comfort (T-AH 20) to the pier during Continuing Promise 2025, July 16, 2025.
 Continuing Promise 2025 is the 16th iteration of the U.S. 4th Fleet/U.S. Naval Forces Southern Command-led mission since 2007, which aims to foster goodwill, strengthen existing partnerships with partner nations, and form new partnerships between host nations, non-federal entities, and international organizations.
-(U.S. Army photo by Pfc.
-Jordan Bristol)
+(U.S. Navy video by Mass Communication Specialist 2nd Class Jonas Womack)

 |Date Taken: